Alstroemeria, also called the Peruvian lily, is appreciated for its magnificent blooming.

 Soil – ordinary, rather rich

-Before starting with the growing of Alstroemeria, best to start with young plants that are already formed, purchased in nursery pots, preferably during the months of April or May.
+Before starting with the growing of Alstroemeria, best to start with young plants, already formed.
+These can be purchased in nursery pots, preferably during the months of April or May.

 Alstroemeria directly in the ground

-It is recommended to plant Alstroemeria in spring, and planting your alstroemeria in fall is possible if your climate has mild enough winters to permit it.
+It is recommended to plant Alstroemeria in spring.
+Planting your alstroemeria in fall is possible if your climate has mild enough winters to permit it.

 Whichever the option, always avoid days when the air is freezing cold or sweltering hot for planting.